 Alison Eisel Hendricks.
-I graduated with my Ph.D. in December 2014 an am now a post-doctoral scholar in the Communication Sciences and Disorders Department at the University of South Carolina.
+I graduated with my Ph.D. in December 2014 and then worked for three years as a post-doctoral scholar in the Communication Sciences and Disorders Department at the University of South Carolina.
 I received my B.A. in Philosophy from Occidental College in 2008.
 My research focuses on child language acquisition, with a particular interest in the impact of variable and probabilistic input on the acquisition of morphosyntax across different populations, including bilingual children and children with specific language impairment.
 I am currently a post-doctoral scholar in the Communication Sciences and Disorders Department at the University of South Carolina.
 In Fall 2017 I started a new position as an Assistant Professor in the Department of Communicative Disorders and Sciences at the State University of New York (SUNY) at Buffalo.

 Nick Henry.
 I graduated with my Ph.D. in May 2015 and am now a lecturer in the Modern Languages and Cultures Department at Baylor University.
+In Fall 2018 I will start a new position as an Assistant Professor in the Department of Germanic Languages at the University of Texas at Austin.
 Before coming to Penn State, I attended Texas Tech University, where I received a B.A. in German, and Master’s degrees in German and Applied linguistics.
 My research interests lie primarily in the areas of psycholinguistics and second language acquisition.
 Currently, my research focuses on the intersection between sentence processing, the acquisition of morphosyntax, and language pedagogy.

 Lisa Hundley.
 I graduated from Penn State with an M.A. in TESL/Applied Linguistics (2002) and an M.A. in German Applied Linguistics (2007).
 After graduating from Penn State, I served as an English Language Fellow with the U.S. Department of State in Mostar and Tuzla, Bosnia and Herzegovina (2009-2013).
 I am currently a full-time English teacher at the Gymnasium der Diözese Eisenstadt in Austria and I teach part-time tin the International Business Relations program at the Fachhochschule in Burgenland, Austria.